 FRAC’s state-specific profiles are designed to provide basic data as one tool to help states measure how they are doing in the effort to get key public nutrition programs to meet the needs of hungry people and improve the health and economic security of low-income families.

-Center for Budget and Policy Priorities: SNAP Helps Roughly 1.7 Million Struggling Veterans, Including Thousands in Every State
+Center for Budget and Policy Priorities: SNAP Helps Roughly 1.3 Million Low-Income Veterans, Including Thousands in Every State

 CBPP’s state-level analysis looking at veterans in households receiving SNAP.

 Alaska Children’s Trust: Alaska Children’s Trust has operated as Alaska’s KIDS COUNT partner since 2016.
 KIDS COUNT Alaska is focused on continually raising awareness of the needs and challenges of children, youth and families throughout Alaska.

 Alaska Children’s Trust uses KIDS COUNT Alaska data and information to provide a sustainable and impactful system that allows every voice to be heard during advocacy for policies and decisions that support children.